5 Reasons You Can't Sleep That No One Is Talking About

 “Why can't I sleep” is one of the top search phrases in Google.
 So many people struggle to sleep well, and I know from personal experience how frustrating it is to not know why.

 From what I've learned in my training in functional lab testing, there are five main physical reasons why you can't sleep.
 These five reasons are what I want to share with you today.
 I want to give you hope that there is a reason you aren't sleeping and that you can find out why and fix it.
-And no, I’m not going to tell you about blue light, melatonin and your mattress that you read everywhere else.

 The first common cause of insomnia is hormone imbalance.
 This can be sex hormones like low estrogen and progesterone or high testosterone, all of which can cause sleep issues.
 Finding out your hormone levels is key to overcoming your sleep problems.